JetForMe/SwiftUITextSizingIssues/README.md

 This sample project shows various view sizing issues with a simple SwiftUI view.

+> **Note:** the scheme is set to “Launch without state restoration,” but it still seems to remember the window placement from the last run.

 ## Desired

 * The containing window should be fixed to encompass the contents as tightly